 Located close to the impressive Kings’s New Square (Kongen’s Nytorv) and picturesque Nyhavn, Sanders is situated at the axis of cultural heritage and the royal alchemy of Copenhagen, with notable neighbours as: The Royal Danish Theatre, The Opera House, Charlottenborg Palace (Kunsthal Charlottenborg) and Amalienborg Palace – museum and present Royal residence.

-The bedroom design of the Sanders has been pleasingly determined by the building, a bespoke mantra in furnishings making each of the seven categories feel distinctive.
+The bedroom design of the Sanders has been pleasingly determined by the building, a bespoke mantra in furnishings that makes each of the seven hotel categories feel utterly distinctive.

 Handsomely decked in subtle heritage tones, expect deep comfort paired with that enviable eye for design that narrates the soft urban look of luxury and authenticity.

 Dining at Sanders is a deliberately casual affair of total deliciousness.
 Opting for a more convivial menu of deli heritage, you can grab a light bite as much as a hearty twist on Copenhagen’s classic table stars.

 This is the place to be from breakfast till post-theatre plates – bag yourself a cosy window seat, join fellow guests around the long table or head back to the oasis courtyard garden.
 The curb-side bar Tata is embellished in intimate velvet elegance and courts both the creative scene as well as the performers of close-by Royal Theatre for a little post show rendezvous.

 The Rooftop Conservatory is an architectural triumph in luxury design pitched overlooking the rooftops of Copenhagen.
 This vernacular void of glass and bare red bricks borrows SoHo coolness with lofty elegance, and gives Copenhagen the clubhouse hotel allure it so deservedly craved.
 This is the place to be seen or to be totally incognito – a place to lounge, chill or mingle.